jd28/pynwn-tools/2dilate/README.md

 #### 2dx file format version 2.1

 * Header: **2DX V2.1**
-* YAML Metadata: The following lines are optional, their ordering does not matter.
-Their contents are limited to a single line.
-If none are used there must be one blank line between the Header and the Column Labels.
+* YAML Metadata: The following is optional if not specified there must be one blank line between the Header and the Column Labels.
 The YAML metadata is enclosed within two lines containing "---".
 If you are not familiar with YAML visit [yaml.org](http://www.yaml.org/).
   Please note that you can put _anything_ in the metadata so long as it